GrACE: A Generative Approach to Better Confidence Elicitation and Efficient Test-Time Scaling in Large Language Models

-In this paper, we enable LLMs to learn the true distribution of the prediction correctness and express the confidence with \textbf{G}ene\textbf{r}ative c\textbf{A}librated \textbf{C}onfidence \textbf{E}licitation (GrACE), making it an efficient and reliable alternative for existing methods. \modelname adds a special token \token to the vocabulary and generates it at the end of the response for confidence elicitation.
+In this paper, we enable LLMs to learn the true distribution of the prediction correctness and express the confidence with \textbf{G}ene\textbf{r}ative c\textbf{A}librated \textbf{C}onfidence \textbf{E}licitation (GrACE), making it an efficient and reliable alternative for existing methods. \modelname adds a special token \token to the vocabulary and teaches the model to generate it at the end of the response for confidence elicitation.
 Specifically, we fine-tune the model to express confidence using the similarity between the last hidden state and the embedding of \token, leveraging the inherent monotonicity and simplicity of the similarity function.
-To ensure the elicited confidence is discriminative and calibrated, we construct a calibration set where training samples are grouped according to the internal confidence of the model \cite{ji2025calibrating} and assigned group accuracy as the calibration target for fine-tuning.
+To ensure the elicited confidence is discriminative and calibrated, we construct a calibration set where training samples are grouped according to the internal confidence of the model \cite{liu2024enhancing,ji2025calibrating} and assign group accuracy as the calibration target.
 To reduce the cost of fine-tuning, we only fine-tunes LoRA \cite{hulora} and the embedding of \token when implementing \modelname.
 The fine-tuning cost is amortised by the learned scalable confidence elicitation mechanism that generalizes across prompts and domains without an additional evaluation stage at test time.
 The on-the-fly confidence elicitation mechanism, together with discriminative and reliable confidence scores, makes \modelname naturally well-suited for applications such as TTS, which demand dependable decision-making and real-time responses.
-Our contributions are summarized as follows: \begin{itemize} \item We propose a generative confidence elicitation method \modelname, which provides a novel and scalable mechanism for discriminative and calibrated confidence elicitation on-the-fly with negligible computation overhead (\seccref{sec: method}). \item Extensive experiments over three backbone models and two benchmarks, in comparison to six existing methods, demonstrate \modelname outputs better confidence in the open-ended generation task. \modelname surpasses the state-of-the-art method (Apricot \cite{ulmer2024calibrating}) by 2.6\%, 1.8\%, and 4.4\% in terms of ECE, Brier, and AUROC, respectively.
-In addition, \modelname exhibits strong generalizability to unseen domains (\seccref{sec: openend}). \item We incorporate the real-time confidence provided by \modelname into the aggregation and adaptive sampling strategies in test-time scaling for improving the efficacy and efficiency.
-Empirical results over two mainstream reasoning models show that \modelname improves the accuracy while greatly reducing the number of samples needed in test-time scaling (\seccref{sec: tts}). \end{itemize}